malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 	- that there is only one (ie: "central") aggregate interpretation of the current external + internal state
 - ie: this is the second part of the answer to why: centralised control?.
 - Still doesn't necessarily have meta control.

-## Sensory Integration as Global Workspace
-Baars (2021) notes a number of properties about the global workspace, some of which can be explained much better through the lenses of "sensory integration" and "predictive coding".
-Such properties include:
-- multiple senses are integrated if they co-occur within the a ~100ms cycle time.
-- conscious percepts are internally consistent
-- raw sensory perceptions and other events compete for access to the global workspace (aka compete for attention).

-This can all be elegantly explained as follows....

-Predictive coding methods are used to integrate senses, whereby a higher-order representation is constructed that summarises the integrated senses.
-The higher-order representation is conversely compared against the raw percepts and updated if it causes too much error.
-This can lead to multiple iterations, and the time required for stability varies depending on the level of novelty.

-Masking is applied according to attention, so that feedback errors only trigger re-evaluation of higher-order representations if they are included within the mask.
-Attention itself is likely also fine-tuned over the course of the same stabilisation iterations.

-The higher-order representation must also be of maximum utility for further analysis.
-A jumbled mess that most accurately correlates to the raw percepts is of little utility because it bares least resemblance to any past experience and thus least resemblance to any past solutions.
-Thus the ambiguity in such a high-level representation  creates a maximally difficult problem to solve.
-Instead, if the higher-order representation is also constrained to tend towards consistency with existing knowledge, then it has more utility because it is simpler for subsequent processing, leads to quicker decisions, and is more effective in aiding the individual from potential threats.
-All of that, despite the fact that it may be less accurate.
-In other words, a self-consistent best guess with high precision, is better than an accurate jumble.

-In the end, a single higher-order representation is achieved that correlates to the raw sensory perceptions to the maximum extent possible within its constraints, AND correlates most strongly to a consistent model from existing knowledge.
-Thus, sensory percepts that correlate to the most attention-grabbing event, and which are consistent with each other, tend to be integrated.

-This thought experiment has led to a very useful additional conclusion:
-- Predictive coding is not just between: raw percepts <--> higher-order representation
-- It is between three levels - with the bottom and top being static for any given moment, and the dynamic component in the middle:
-	- raw percepts <--> higher-order representation <--> existing knowledge
-- It is likely that the level of novelty affects how much of this equation requires error correcting recurrency cycles.

-In apparent contrast, Baars suggests that frames (Baars, 2021, part 3, section 4.3.4) are the explanation for the self-consistent nature of conscious experience.
-That frames themselves are self-consistent, and that we can only accept one dominant frame stack at any given moment, and that frames shape our perception.
-Thus, where perceptual conflict or gaps arise, the dominant self-consistent frame is used to resolve the ambiguity or fill in the gaps.
-This looks very much like the "existing knowledge" reference I make above.

-So, frames are the existing knowledge to which I refer.
-But, importantly, this shows that "existing knowledge" does not refer to a global absolute and static set of knowledge.
-Rather, it refers to a subset of prior knowledge, dynamically selected based on priming effects.

 # Perceptual Memory